apollo

 FAQs

-Combimeg CFC Free Inhaler 120 MDI is used to treat and prevent respiratory disorders like asthma attacks and chronic obstructive pulmonary diseases (COPD).
+Combimeg CFC Free Inhaler 120 MDI is used to treat and prevent respiratory disorders like asthma and chronic obstructive pulmonary disease (COPD).

 Combimeg CFC Free Inhaler 120 MDI should be cautiously administered under the doctor's guidance in seizures since bronchodilators like Salmeterol can cause central nervous system stimulation that can lead to other adverse conditions.
 Please consult your doctor before using Combimeg CFC Free Inhaler 120 MDI if you have seizures.

-Bronchodilator (Salmeterol) in Combimeg CFC Free Inhaler 120 MDI may decrease the potassium levels in your body, therefore should be used with caution.
-Please consult your doctor before taking Combimeg CFC Free Inhaler 120 MDI since low potassium levels can lead to other cardiovascular problems in patients with hypokalaemia.
+Bronchodilator (Salmeterol) in Combimeg CFC Free Inhaler 120 MDI may decrease the potassium levels in your body; therefore, it should be used with caution.
+Please consult your doctor before taking Combimeg CFC Free Inhaler 120 MDI since low potassium levels can lead to other cardiovascular problems in patients with hypokalemia.

 Country of origin